godevsig/gshellos/docs/userguide.md

 Here we took provider ID `244de4b51737` from above `gsh list` as the remote node, we ran `example/hello` and checked its output on that remote node.

-This ability enables gshell to deploy gshell tasks on any distributed gshell node and debug it in remotely.
+This ability enables gshell to deploy gshell tasks on any distributed gshell node and debug it remotely.
 ```shell
 $ gsh -p 244de4b51737 ps
 GRE ID        IN GROUP            NAME                START AT             STATUS